 Here are a few things to keep in mind to make sure your directory gets the attention it deserves:

-Use whitespace.
-As we mentioned at the beginning of this post, whitespace is an important part of your design.
+As we mentioned at the beginning of this post, white space is an important part of your design.
 It instantly makes your site feel more professional, so make sure you’re not jamming content and images together just to fit it all in.
-Save room for whitespace.
+Save room for white space.

-Use high-quality photos.
-Again, avoid stock photos if you can, but if you use them, make sure they’re good ones.
+Again, avoid stock photos if you can.
+If you use them, make sure they’re good ones.
 Remember: bad photos are bad for business.

-Use a good color palette.
 Color communicates certain messages to your visitors.
-Whether or not you decide to brand your directory differently from the rest of your site, have some contrasting colors in mind to help offset your content, and choose colors that reflect your ideal customer (blue for business, green for earth-friendly, etc.).
+Whether or not you decide to brand your directory differently from the rest of your site, have some contrasting colors in mind to help offset your content.
+Choose colors that reflect your ideal customer (blue for business, green for earth-friendly, etc.).

-Use visual cues.
-If you’re segmenting your directory into paid and free listings, use visual cues to separate your top-priority listings from the rest of the rabble.
+If you’re segmenting your directory into paid and free listings, use visual cues to separate your top-priority listings from the rest.
 Whether it’s a star near the post, or a line that separates paid from free, use visual indicators to help visitors distinguish the two.

-Use large text and navigation.
-Since everything is moving to mobile, screens are getting smaller, which means that small text will be harder to read.
+Since everything is moving to mobile, screens are getting smaller.
+This means that small text will be harder to read.
 The larger you can make your fonts and your navigation buttons (this includes your search bar), the better your directory will be for mobile users.

-Use a mobile-friendly design.
-Of course, you should be using a mobile-friendly (responsive) design for your site as a whole, but this goes double for your directory.
-If you’re using a WordPress plugin to manage your directory, you shouldn’t have a problem.
+Of course, you should be using a mobile-friendly (responsive) design for your site as a whole.
+This goes double for your directory.
+If you’re using Business Directory Plugin to manage your directory, you shouldn’t have a problem.
 If not, then you should make sure your directory is fully accessible on mobile devices.